nipreps/nipreps-book/_sources/tutorial/registration.md

 result = registration.run(cwd=str(tempdir.absolute()))
 ```

-If everything worked out, we can now retrieve the aligned file with the output `result.outputs.warped_image`:
+If everything worked out, we can now retrieve the aligned file with the output `result.outputs.warped_image`.
 We can now visualize how close (or far) the two images are:

 ```{code-cell} python
 display(
     fixed_path,